Neighbourhood Types as Planning Tool

 Community Planning Division

-In partnership with the City of Vancouver, elementsLab developed, tested and evaluated a machine learning-based approach for identification, analysis and comparison of existing and future-state neighbourhood types.
-The types were applied to a test study site using a rules-based approach to change urban form and density.
+This project tested a machine-learning approach for identification, analysis and comparison of existing and future-state neighbourhood types.
+The types were applied to a test study site using a rules-based approach to modification vs generated urban form and density.
 Select indicators from the City of Vancouver’s Resilient Neighbourhood Design Tool (RNDT) were used to evaluate physical design against resilience objectives.

-A machine-learning method identified eight urban form types in Vancouver— a representative set of neighbourhood scale typical patterns, based on physical characteristics.
-The method utilizes primarily spatial data and a Gaussian Mixture Model (GMM), operated in a Geographic Information System (GIS).
+Eight urban form types — a representative set of neighbourhood scale typical patterns, based on physical characteristics were developed.
+The method utilizes primarily spatial data and a Gaussian Mixture Model (GMM), in a Geographic Information System (GIS).
 GMM is an unsupervised machine learning technique designed to probabilistically cluster data.
 It was trained on four facets of the City’s urban fabric: urban trees, street network, buildings, and parcels.
-This method can generalize and expedite the dynamic generation and measuring of urban form for rapid iteration of future what-if scenarios generated from the contemplated policy options.
-It includes data to enable comparative estimates of select indicators of urban resiliency- climate action, neighbourhood equity, built form, open space/amenities, housing mixes, and sustainable mobility.
+This method generalizes and expedites the dynamic generation and measuring of urban form for rapid iteration of future what-if scenarios generated from the contemplated policy options.
+It includes data to enable comparative estimates of select indicators of urban resiliency- climate action, neighbourhood equity, built form, open space/amenities, housing mixes, and mobility.